 The ideal composition of the shopping cart consists of the following parts and parameters:

-- information about free shipping, or a gift, working on the same principle – ideally placed behind the header above the summary of products
+- Information about free shipping, or a gift, working on the same principle – ideally placed below the header above the summary of products

 Ideally, suppose you can already communicate to users in this section what payment and shipping options you can offer them when purchasing without having to go to the next steps just to find out information.
 In that case, you will improve your statistics and reduce your bounce rate.